Grandma’s Homemade Thin Egg Noodles Recipe

 - Gradually drip in the rest of the cream until the mixture is just damp enough to stick together when pressed with your hand.
 It should not be wet or excessively sticky.

-- Knowing when you’ve added the right amount of liquid takes some experience best learned from your own mistakes or while watching over Grandma’s shoulder.
+- Knowing when you’ve added the right amount of liquid takes some experience best learned from your mistakes or while watching over Grandma’s shoulder.
 If necessary, add more flour or cream/milk.

 Rolling out the dough: